 Although the entrepreneurial spirit remains strong among small business owners, a lot has changed over the past six decades.
-Here are some of the major differences between present-day small businesses and those from the 1950s, 1960s, 1970s…
+Here are some of the major differences between the business world of present-day and those from the 1950s, 1960s, 1970s…

 Major differences between small businesses then and now

-- During the 1960s, big business dominated the domestic economic landscape which made it difficult for small firms to compete.
+- During the 1960s, big business dominated the domestic economic landscape, which made it difficult for small firms to compete.
 In the 1950s, small business output accounted for roughly 58 percent of total domestic output.
-This number dropped to around 48 percent in the early ’60s and, by 1977, small businesses with fewer than 500 employees produced only 46.5 percent of business output in the United States.
-Today, small business’s contributions are starting to grow again, and the SBA estimates that small businesses accounted for 44 percent of U.S. economic activity (Forbes).
+This number dropped to around 48 percent in the early ’60s, and by 1977, small businesses with fewer than 500 employees produced only 46.5 percent of business output in the United States.
+Today, small businesses’ contributions are starting to grow again, and the SBA estimates that small businesses accounted for 44 percent of U.S. economic activity (Forbes).

 - In the 1950s and ’60s, the SBA only classified companies employing less than 250 employees as small businesses.
 This number increased to less than 500 employees in the 1970s.
 Today, firms with fewer than 500 workers account for 99.7 percent of employer firms (SBE Council).
 There are currently 31.7 million small businesses in the United States (CDN).

 - In 1960, minorities owned roughly 10 percent of small businesses in the United States.
 As of 2019, the number of minority-owned businesses is 18.7 percent of the nation’s 31.7 million small businesses (Census).

 - In 1972, women-owned only 4 percent of all American businesses.
 By 2018, 22.35 percent of American businesses that employed people in the United States are owned by women (Guidant Financial).